-The ACSA/TSS Director of Maintenance and Operations Academy has been created as a comprehensive program designed to produce new or improve the existing skills of experienced maintenance and operations directors.
-This 10-month academy, developed by experienced school district maintenance and operations supervisors, school administrators and other school leaders, consists of a broad base of education and training that occurs both in the classroom setting, online with both synchronous and asynchronous instruction, and by practical application.
-The academy will provide an opportunity for participants to expand their skill-set in a challenging yet encouraging environment which emphasized industry best practices.
+The ACSA/TSS Director of Maintenance and Operations Certificate Program has been created as a comprehensive program designed to produce new or improve the existing skills of experienced maintenance and operations directors and to enhance the knowledge and skill-set of other school administrators.
+The class consists of a broad base of education and training that occurs both in the classroom setting and by practical application.
+The course will provide an opportunity for participants to expand their skill-set in a challenging yet encouraging environment.
 Specialized assignments and class projects are done individually and as part of small teams.
-Participants who successfully complete the course will be issued an ACSA Director of Maintenance and Operations Certificate.
+Participants who successfully complete the course will be issued an ACSA/Total School Solutions Director of Maintenance and Operations Certificate.

 BASIC STUDENT LEARNING OUTCOMES